-By Keith Kramlich, National Service & Warranty Manager, Takeuchi
+By Keith Kramlich, National Product & Training Manager, Takeuchi

 High-pressure common rail fuel (HPCR) systems are standard on nearly every diesel engine today, from heavy equipment to over-the-road trucks, light-duty trucks, large generators and more.
 HPCR fuel systems have many advantages, but they have also caused confusion among operators.
 It's all too common for operators to put contaminated fuel into their machines, which has the potential to destroy the fuel system.

 To ensure the engine keeps humming for hours to come, it’s important to understand the fuel systems themselves, the advantages and disadvantages, the sensitivities of the systems, the impact contaminated fuel has and warning signs to look for.

 The HPCR system consists of a high-pressure fuel rail common to all the injectors.
 Fuel is supplied to the high-pressure fuel rail by a high-pressure supply pump.
 Depending on rpm and engine load, the pressure in the rail can exceed 30,000 to 40,000 psi.
 The injectors are electronically controlled, and each has its own firing mechanism or solenoid.

 Because of the design, HPCR systems also deliver better atomization of the fuel upon injection, delivering a cleaner, more powerful and more complete combustion.
 Engines equipped with HPCR provide cleaner exhaust, deliver more horsepower and fuel efficiency per displacement than previous models.

 Some would say the main drawback of HPCR systems is the complexity of the electrical components.
 There are numerous sensors, wiring harnesses and electrical components that need to be added to ensure the engine performs as it should.
 Another perceived negative is how sensitive these system can be to contaminated fuel.